When your child has a serious or chronic

 illness, it's hard to think beyond the next treatment.
 While health is the first

-day, and even the most reluctant learner would prefer to be healthy and in school
+Even the most reluctant learner would rather be healthy and in school rather than

-rather than in the hospital.
-You'll want to help your child stay on top of schoolwork
+in the hospital.
+You'll want to help your child stay on top of schoolwork as much

-as much as possible and plan for when he or she can return to school.
+as possible and plan for when they can return to school.

 Not only does staying connected to school bring academic, cognitive, psychological,

-kids with chronic or life-threatening illness and/or disabilities are entitled to
+or life-threatening illness and/or disabilities are entitled to educational

 with Disabilities Education Act(IDEA).
 If your child attends

-private or parochial school, you might consider enrolling him or her in your local
+private or parochial school, you might consider enrolling them in your local district,

-district, as services are more readily available than in the private sector.
+as services are more readily available in public schools than in the private sector.